o3de/o3de.org/content/docs/userguide/components/ocean/properties.md

 ---
-description: ' Use the Infinite Ocean component in &ALYlong; to change how you want the ocean to appear. '
+description: ' Use the Infinite Ocean component in Amazon Lumberyard to change how you want the ocean to appear. '
 title: Infinite Ocean Component Properties
 ---